 This is where a heating pad, bean bag, hot water bottle or hot bath can be helpful.
 Heat is generally perceived by the body as soothing and relaxing.
 It brings blood to the area that helps circulate oxygen and nutrients to spasmed or otherwise unhappy muscles.
 The best application of heat is a deep moist heat.
 The moisture helps the heat penetrate just a little bit more into the muscle as opposed to only being superficially felt by the skin (but this helps too because receptors tell the brain you are comfy and cosy!).
 Specific heating pads called thermaphores supply this more moisturized heat.
 Also, you can wrap a hot water bottle in a hot, damp cloth.
 Do not do that for electrical heating pads!
 Apply the heat for 10- 15 mins.
 Or immerse yourself in a hot bath.
 Sometimes baths can be stimulating so not everyone likes to do this before heading to bed.

 There are always exceptions to the rule; your own personal experience and health history comes into play here.
 Heat CAN cause more inflammation if the tissue is swelling and already red.
 And if you are already overheated, you may not feel comfortable adding more heat to your body.
 Your discretion and experience are just as valid in these cases, so listen to your body.
 But if it’s a constant ache, try some heat.
 If your neck “kinked” overnight, try some heat.
 Relax, calm yourself down and let the heat and your own nervous system aid in reducing some of the discomfort.

-And if you have any questions about whether heat is the right option, please email me at firstname.lastname@example.org.
+If you have any questions about whether heat is the right option, please email me at email@example.com.
 Sometimes things seem pretty basic, but sometimes we just need to make sure we are doing the right thing.
-I will do my best guide you in that direction.
+I will do my best to guide you in that direction.